Justin Chatwin: 2011–2020: Television and films balance

 Chatwin starred in the Joachim Rønning-directed pilot for ABC The Doomsday Project (2017) as Navy SEAL instructor Chris Wyatt.
 Also that year, he appeared in three films, starting with a cameo as Vincent D'Onofrio's drug-addicted son in the action-comedy CHiPs, directed by Dax Shepard, based on the television series of the same name.
-Chatwin then portrayed modern cowboy Hugh Jay Linder in Blake Robbins' western noir The Scent of Rain and Lightning, based on the 2010 novel of the same name by Nancy Pickard.
+Chatwin then portrayed modern-day cowboy Hugh Jay Linder in Blake Robbins' western noir The Scent of Rain and Lightning, based on the 2010 novel of the same name by Nancy Pickard.
 Led by Maika Monroe, the film follows a young woman's attempt to uncover the truth behind the death of her parents (Chatwin and Maggie Grace in the flashback sequences).
 After making its debut at the Atlanta Film Festival, the critically acclaimed film was released to a general audience one year later, Frank Scheck deeming it "a well-acted, intelligent thriller", while another critic praised Chatwin's "subtle and strong" performance.
-He also had a role in the independent drama We Don’t Belong Here, sharing the screen with Riley Keough and Anton Yelchin.
+He also had a role in the independent drama We Don't Belong Here, sharing the screen with Riley Keough and Anton Yelchin.

 Chatwin later headlined Crackle's original sci-fi movie In the Cloud (2018), in which he plays a computer scientist.
 That same year, he starred as a rookie detective working on his first major case in the dramatic thriller The Assassin's Code, which was screened at the 42nd Cleveland International Film Festival.
 Chatwin also featured as a hedonistic bartender named Andy in the ensemble coming-of-age drama Summer Night (2019), directed by Joseph Cross in his directorial debut.
 Following its premiere at the Atlanta Film Festival in the spring, the film opened in theaters that summer to mixed reviews; Los Angeles Times critic Carlos Aguilar called it "mediocre and forgettable", however, The Hollywood Reporter's critic found Chatwin "very funny" providing the comic relief.

 From 2019 to 2021, over the course of two seasons, Chatwin played scientist Erik Wallace in the Netflix television series Another Life.

 2021–present: Subsequent career

-Chatwin co-starred opposite Diego Boneta, Alexandra Daddario and Travis Fimmel in the romantic crime film Die in a Gunfight (2021), which has been described as a modern version of William Shakespeare's Romeo and Juliet.
+Chatwin co-starred opposite Diego Boneta, Alexandra Daddario and Travis Fimmel in the romantic crime film Die in a Gunfight (2021), which has been described as a modern-day version of William Shakespeare's Romeo and Juliet.
 He plays an unscrupulous stalker loosely based on Tybalt and Count Paris.
 Although it garnered a negative response, Mae Abdulbaki of Screen Rant opined that Chatwin is "chewing up scenery with gusto and a glint in his eyes" as the film's villain.

-In 2022, Chatwin starred as a conflicted police officer in the period drama film The Walk, directed by Daniel Adams.
-Based on true events, it centers upon the desegregation of school busses in 1974 Boston.
-Chatwin will portray Jack Reagan, the father of United States President Ronald Reagan in Sean McNamara's biopic Reagan.
+In 2022, Chatwin starred as a conflicted police officer in the period drama film The Walk.
+Directed by Daniel Adams, it centers upon the forced busing in 1974 Boston.
+Lisa Kennedy of Variety praised the film's performances but criticized its after-school-special vibe, clichéd script and melodramatic tone.
+Chatwin portrayed Jack Reagan, the father of United States President Ronald Reagan in Sean McNamara's biopic Reagan.